-They say that hope is the last thing to die, and that couldn’t be more true than in the case of Buchumi, a Nyagurusu refugee camp resident in Tanzania.
+They say that hope is the last thing to die, and that couldn’t be truer than in the case of Buchumi, a Nyagurusu refugee camp resident in Tanzania.
 The story of Buchumi is one that I found especially compelling and I wanted to share it with you today.

 Stories of Hope